Will Hiking Build Muscle?

 Note: For visual examples of each of these muscle groups, make sure to take a look at my dedicated article on what muscles does hiking work.

 Keep in mind that these are just the primary muscles used in hiking!
-You’ll also your arms, shoulders, and even back muscles at times as well, just to a lesser degree.
+You’ll also see your arms, shoulders, and even back muscles at times as well, just to a lesser degree.

 If you’ve ever seen a stair-stepper at your local gym, you’ve seen proof that hiking can build up muscle.
 Just as with lifting weights, using a stair-stepper or going hiking results in tiny tears in the muscle that the body repairs and rebuilds back stronger than before.